Ever since its discovery atop a hill in Germany in

 Would Orion come into play, as the cosmic signpost theme as it

-appears in so many of the other star maps in his book?
+appears in so many of the other star maps in my book?

 Of course if this is the case, it will also put Germany onto